 Beriberi is extremely rare in the United States.
 However, contact your provider if:

 Eating a proper diet that is rich in vitamins will prevent beriberi.
 Nursing mothers should make sure that their diet contains all vitamins.
 If your infant is not breastfed, make sure that the infant formula contains thiamine.

 If you drink heavily, try to cut down or quit.
 Also, take B vitamins to make sure your body is properly absorbing and storing thiamine.

 Koppel BS.
 Nutritional and alcohol-related neurologic disorders.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 388.

 So YT.
 Deficiency diseases of the nervous system.
-In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2016:chap 85.BACK TO TOP
+In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley and Daroff's Neurology in Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 85.BACK TO TOP

 Reviewed By: Linda J. Vorvick, MD, Clinical Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.